Don’t Miss Those 2019 Quarterly Estimated Tax Deadlines

 Further, you want to keep up with your receipts and other expenses for when you also file your annual taxes.
 If you did happen to underpay, use as many deductions as you possibly can to keep you from experiencing an empty wallet.

 When filing and paying your taxes, one option to check out is EFTPS.
 It’s provided free by the Department of the Treasury and can get you paid up and squared away quickly.
 This way you can go right back to running your business without any interruptions.

 Some years are great for business, while others aren’t.
 It happens, sadly, and the IRS knows it.
 With this in mind, you need to know about the safe harbor rule.

 Here’s how it works.
 As long as you pay the same amount in your quarterly estimated taxes as you paid the previous year, you won’t get hit with crazy fees or anything from the IRS.
 For example, say you paid $750 in taxes last year.
 This year, though, your profits increase (congrats) and you find that you actually owe $3,000 in taxes.

 Rather than get hit with that out of the blue, you simply need to pay the same $750 as last year to fit under the safe harbor rule.
 This means that the fees and penalties you would normally incur by underpaying won’t apply to you.
 Keep in mind that the next year, you’ll have to pay at least $3,000, but that’s a problem for the future.
 Plus, if you’re that successful, this is a good problem to have.

 Use it for practice.

-It’s hard to get intimidated by taxes when you’re doing them all year long.
-Use the experience to get your system and organization under control.
-So when “the big dance” comes around in April, you’ll be way ahead of the game compared to your peers.
+It’s hard to get intimidated by taxes when you’re doing them all year long, so why not use the experience to establish your organizational methods.
+This way, when “the big dance” comes around in April, you’ll be ahead of the game.